The necessity of IoT Security illustrated by a smart home control on a tablet

 • Trustworthy handling of private data

-• Update/upgrade behavior of firmware and software
+• Update/upgrade of firmware and software

 • Security against attacks on the data validity and authenticity of the communication partners